 What Is Prior Restraint?

-While public officials may wish they could prevent newspapers, magazines and broadcast stations from publishing sensitive or embarrassing information, their ability to censor the media is extremely limited.
+While public officials may wish they could exercise prior restraint and prevent newspapers, magazines and broadcast stations from publishing sensitive or embarrassing information, their ability to censor the media is extremely limited.

 What is prior restraint and what are some examples?